 According to research there are five pre-reading skills that children must learn in order to learn to read.
 Activities you do to support each of these skills will change as your child matures.
 The relationship between the skills with which children enter school and their later academic performance is strikingly stable.
 For instance, research has shown that there is nearly a 90% probability that a child will remain a poor reader at the end of the fourth grade if the child is a poor reader at the end of first grade.

 Sandusky Library has available "Every Child Ready to Read @ Your Library" Totes.
 These Totes, made possible through a Mylander Foundation grant, showcase the five essential pre-reading skills that a child must achieve in order to learn to read.
 The Totes are divided into two age categories: birth-2 years and 3-5 years.
 Each Tote contains books, activities, and supporting materials to help a parent or teacher teach the skill.
 The Totes can be reserved three months in advance and checked out for two weeks.
 They are available in Children’s Services.
 Free workshops are available for parent/caregiver groups and teachers.
 To schedule a free workshop for your group or for further information, stop by the Children's Services Desk or call Children's Services at 419-625-3834 and press Option 5.

 Please take the time to thoroughly check out our website.
 It has numerous links for teacher resources, local history, and research sites using only one simple address.

 THE FOLLOWING SCHOOL SERVICES ARE AVAILABLE AT SANDUSKY LIBRARY:

 - Teacher Totes (Complete units for your curriculum.)

 - Storytime Totes (Units designed for preschool-first grade.)

 - Science Totes (Consist of interactive books, games, puppets, tapes, and activities.)

-- Informational Videos (Available for three weeks.)
+- Informational DVDs (Available for three weeks.)